Bartolucci Cars and Bikes Page

 - 1968 Chevrolet K-20 Pickup.
 AKA "The Beast."
 It was a 3/4 ton 4x4 flatbed with a 4 speed (3 speed and a granny).
 I saw it in a field behind a relative's farm in PA.
 They said I could have it for free.
 Did I say 'free'?
 I ended up putting 1,500 into it (the link will take you to an entire page devoted to the transformation).
 I thought a straight 6 would get decent gas mileage.
 How about a consistent 6 mpg?
 I really enjoyed 'restoring' and driving this old truck - it was an experience!
 I would have kept her had the fuel mileage been anything like the 14-18 I'd expected.
 I sold it at a big loss (as my wife will quickly point out, this is a too-familiar pattern with me and cars).
 It's back on a farm as a work truck.
 At least I gave it new life.

 - 1997 Honda Accord.
 Speaking of gas crunch, we had a 66 Impala that got 11 mpg and a 92 Explorer that got 14.
 We decided to look into something economical.
 I wanted an economy car with two things: a manual transmission and a sun roof.
 The hardest thing to find was the manual transmission.
 Came across this Honda at a used car lot.
 One owner, 74k miles.
 V-TEC 4 with a 5 speed.
-We keep it garaged in the winter months.
+We sold this great little car in 2016.

 - 1977 Porsche 924.
 In August of 2013 I finally sold my 1966 Impala.
 Decided that I would replace it with another car, if: 1) I'd come out ahead in cash; 2) the car was smaller; 3) the car got good gas mileage.
 Presto, a Porsche 924 with less than 70k one owner miles.
 A VW Beetle looks big in comparison and the Porsche gets 25 mpg.